 Whilst your child is using atropine it is vital that they are seen regularly in the Orthoptic Clinic.
 You will need to attend every 2 to 4 weeks.

 The orthoptist will decide how soon the child should attend the clinic again for the vision to be checked.
 It is important that you do not miss your appointment as atropine drops can only be used for 28 days, from when the bottle was opened.
 If you find you are unable to attend, please let us know on the number below.
 If you fail to attend any appointments then this treatment will be discontinued.

-Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Ophthalmology Department on telephone number: (01482) 816605
+Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the orthoptic department (01482) 816605

 General Advice and Consent